 - Sand and Water: If you want to take your sandbox fun to the next level, just introduce a hose into the mix.
 You can show kids how to carve out moats and rivers or just let them bury the nozzle of the hose and watch the water bubble out.
 We also like putting our mini pools near the sandbox so the kids always have access to some sort of water.

 If you could only add one thing to your yard to entertain young children, I would say make it a sandbox!
-Every time we play outdoors, the kids spend time playing in the sandbox.
+Every time we play outdoors, the kids spend time playing in it.
 It entertains them for hours and hours, and they absolutely love it.
 If you’re looking for another fun summer project, I would also highly recommend making a stock tank swimming pool.
 Between this and the sandbox, our kids are very entertained.
 They also enjoy our stepping stumps, teepee, and backyard obstacle course.
 The summer is such a fun time to do outdoor projects that encourage kids to have fun and play outside, so make the most of it!
 Check out my blog: DIY Backyard Ideas for Summer Fun with Young Children for even more ideas.